 Ranking and Matchmaking

 The TrueSkill ranking system is a skill based ranking system for Xbox Live developed at Microsoft Research.
 The purpose of a ranking system is to both identify and track the skills of gamers in a game (mode) in order to be able to match them into competitive matches.
 The TrueSkill ranking system only uses the final standings of all teams in a game in order to update the skill estimates (ranks) of all gamers playing in this game.
 Ranking systems have been proposed for many sports but possibly the most prominent ranking system in use today is ELO.
-For more details, please see the TrueSkill project page.
+What makes TrueSkill unique is that it takes a fully Bayesian treatment of the problem using approximate message passing as the inference scheme (namely, Expectation Propagation).
+Using this approach, it is not only possible to fully quantify the uncertainty in every gamer’s skill at each point in time but also to link skills together through time and compare the relative strength of players across centuries,

-We take the view, that only an automated way of acquiring Go knowledge – machine learning – can radically improve on the current situation in computer Go.
+We have worked on automated ways of acquiring Go knowledge using machine learning to radically improve on these two problems.
 Numerous Go servers in the internet offer thousands of game records of Go played by players that are very competent as compared to today’s computer Go programs.
 The great challenge is to build machine learning algorithms that extract knowledge from these data-bases such that it can be used for playing Go well.

 Learning to Fight